 B. Overnight Guests: Residents are permitted to have guests in rooms overnight as long as the roommate has given permission.
 Overnight guests must be registered on line at www.surveymonkey.com/uhguest.
 The maximum guest stay is 72 hours (3 consecutive nights) and a resident may have guests a maximum of ten (10) nights per semester whether or not there is a vacant bedspace in the room/apartment..
 Resident hosts will be held accountable for any policy violations committed by guests.
 Student Housing reserves the right to require any guests who cause a community disruption to immediately leave campus.

 C. Cohabitation: Cohabitation is not allowed in the residence halls and apartments.
 Cohabitation is defined as a person using a room or apartment as if that person were living in the room, but not actually being assigned as a resident of that room.
 Examples of this may include, but are not limited to, keeping clothing and other personal belongings in the room, sleeping overnight in the room on a regular basis and using the bathroom and shower facilities as if they were living in that room.

 D. Subletting: per housing assignment policies and contracts, subletting is strictly prohibited.

 All residents are expected to know and comply with all State laws and guidelines regarding illegal drugs and controlled substances on University premises as outlined in the University Policy (E11.203 dated Sept.
 1990) and the Community Standards.

-A. Consumption of illegal drugs or illegal use of a controlled substance is prohibited.
+A. Consumption of illegal drugs, or illegal use of controlled substances, is prohibited.

 B. Possession of illegal drugs or improperly obtained controlled substances is prohibited.